 While devErrorsEnabled is useful when diagnosing problems during development, enabling it in a production environment may result in development errors being sent to end users.

-If the IISNode.yml file did not already exist within your application, you must restart your website after publishing the updated application.
+If the IISNode.yml file did not already exist within your application, you must restart your web app after publishing the updated application.
 If you are simply changing settings in an existing IISNode.yml file that has previously been published, no restart is required.

-If your website was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default IISNode.yml file is automatically created.
+If your web app was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default IISNode.yml file is automatically created.

-If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the website:
+If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the web app:

 azure site restart [sitename]